-- 3.1.1 Incorporate analysis of the CHP system into the whole building energy simulation completed for Section 2.0 above - 3.1.2 The analysis must include an assessment of simultaneous electric and thermal loads to verify whether a CHP is appropriate for the facility.
-For an existing facility or central plant renovation, review submeter data to confirm simultaneous electric and thermal loads - 3.1.3 The analysis will assess and compare high quality natural gas or waste to energy generated syngas fueled gas turbine, low emission reciprocating engine, and steam boiler based CHP systems - 3.1.4 The analysis and comparisons of CHP systems will consider production capacity versus loading, operating flexibility and efficiency at various loading, air emissions, special electric interconnection with utility, extent standby generation can be provided by CHP equipment (reducing need for separate generators), and due diligence of equipment and service personnel.
-Evaluation must include base loaded system capacity (typically best payback) to increased electric and thermal capacity at lower utilization factor. - 3.1.5 A lifecycle cost analysis will be performed for the best-fit CHP system and will be used to compare alternative central plant strategies considered in the design
+C-P 3.1.1 Incorporate analysis of the CHP system into the whole building energy simulation completed for Section 2.0 above C-P 3.1.2 The analysis must include an assessment of simultaneous electric and thermal loads to verify whether a CHP is appropriate for the facility.
+For an existing facility or central plant renovation, review submeter data to confirm simultaneous electric and thermal loads C-P 3.1.3 The analysis will assess and compare high quality natural gas or waste to energy generated syngas fueled gas turbine, low emission reciprocating engine, and steam boiler based CHP systems 3.1.4 The analysis and comparisons of CHP systems will consider production capacity versus C-P loading, operating flexibility and efficiency at various loading, air emissions, special electric C-P interconnection with utility, extent standby generation can be provided by CHP equipment (reducing need for separate generators), and due diligence of equipment and service personnel.
+Evaluation must include base loaded system capacity (typically best payback) to increased electric and thermal capacity at lower utilization factor.
+C-P 3.1.5 A lifecycle cost analysis will be performed for the best-fit CHP system and will be used to compare alternative central plant strategies considered in the design

-3.2 Thermal Energy Storage

-- 3.2.1 Include an assessment of thermal energy storage to manage peak and operational energy loads.
-The assessment must include the following points: - 3.2.1.1 Study utility tariffs to determine how peak demand and consumption costs change by time of day each season - 3.2.1.2 Develop storage options from limited partial shift to full shift from peak to off peak periods - 3.2.1.3 Estimate differential efficiency and operating costs from default case with no storage to partial and full shift storage options - 3.2.1.4 Meet with utility representatives to determine whether rebate incentives are available - 3.2.1.5 Perform due diligence evaluation of proposed storage technologies - 3.2.1.6 Ensure all project impacts are considered with each option (structural, mechanical and electrical systems, construction processes, special operating expenses for maintenance/repair, etc.) - 3.2.1.7 Determine rough order of magnitude space requirements for proposed storage system types and capacities - 3.2.2 Perform detailed lifecycle cost evaluation of thermal energy systems with a focus on incremental additional construction cost, estimated utility operating cost reduction (if any) given special operating modes and time of use utility rates, and sensitivity analysis of current utility tariff structure to estimated cost savings (if any)
+3.2 Thermal Energy & Battery Storage C-P 3.2.1 If tariff structure has significant demand charges that vary by time of day and season, include an assessment of thermal energy storage and battery electricity storage to manage peak and operational energy loads.
+The assessment must include the following points: 3.2.1.1 Study utility tariffs to determine how peak demand and consumption costs change by time of day each season 3.2.1.2 Develop storage options from limited partial shift to full shift from peak to off peak periods 3.2.1.3 Estimate differential efficiency and operating costs from default case with no storage to partial and full shift storage options 3.2.1.4 Meet with utility representatives to determine whether rebate incentives are available 3.2.1.5 Perform due diligence evaluation of proposed storage technologies 3.2.1.6 Ensure all project impacts are considered with each option (structural, mechanical and electrical systems, construction processes, special operating expenses for maintenance/repair, etc.) 3.2.1.7 Determine rough order of magnitude space requirements for proposed storage system types and capacities C-P 3.2.2 Perform detailed lifecycle cost evaluation of systems with a focus on incremental additional construction cost, estimated utility operating cost reduction (if any) given special operating modes and time of use utility rates, and sensitivity analysis of current utility tariff structure to estimated cost savings (if any)